braam/blog-hugo/content/posts/dd-disk-image-get-files.md

 sven5  941957120 976773119  34816000  16.6G Windows recovery environment
 ```

-We are interested at partition 4, we see that the partion starts at offset: **2107392**
+We are interested at partition 4, we see that the partition starts at offset: **2107392**
 To mount this partition run command:
 ```
 $ sudo mount -o offset=$((2107392*512)) /media/braam/Boot/SVEN/sven /mnt/iso/